Dongshan Liangjie: Death

 Dongshan died at the age of sixty-three, in the tenth year of the Xiantong era (869), having spent forty-two years as a monk.
 His shrine, built in keeping with Buddhist tradition, was named the Stūpa of Wisdom-awareness, and his posthumous name was Chan Master Wu-Pen.
 According to one of the kōans of his sect, Dongshan announced the end of his life several days before the event, and used the opportunity to teach his students one final time.
 In response to their grief over the news of his impending death, he told them to create a "delusion banquet."
 After a week of preparations, he took one bite of the meal and, telling the students not to "make a great commotion over nothing," went to his room and died.

 Teaching

-Although Lin-chi and Liang-chieh shared pupils, Liang-chieh had a particular style.
+Although Linji and Liangjie shared pupils, Liangjie had a particular style.
 Since his early life he had utilized gātha, or small poems, in order to try better to understand and to expound the meaning of Chan principles for himself and others.